eslint/eslint/docs/user-guide/command-line-interface.md

-  --rulesdir [path::String]   Use additional rules from this directory -f, --format String         Use a specific output format - default: stylish -v, --version               Outputs the version number --reset                     Set all default rules to off - default: false --no-eslintrc               Disable use of configuration from .eslintrc --env [String]              Specify environments --ext [String]              Specify JavaScript file extensions - default: .js
+  --rulesdir [path::String]   Use additional rules from this directory -f, --format String         Use a specific output format - default: stylish -v, --version               Outputs the version number --no-eslintrc               Disable use of configuration from .eslintrc --env [String]              Specify environments --ext [String]              Specify JavaScript file extensions - default: .js